Kagu-chan/anki-jpdb.reader/docs/custom-meta.md

     "parseVisibleObserver": true,
     "parserClass": "youtube-parser",
     "addedObserver": {
-      "notifyFor": "ytd-comment-view-model",
+      "notifyFor": "ytd-comment-view-model"
-    },
+    }
   },
   {
     "host": ["*://ja.wikipedia.org/*", "*://ja.m.wikipedia.org/*"],
     "parserClass": "wikipedia-parser",
-    // wikipedia works like the most other extensions, but it contains a very large amount of text.
+    // Wikipedia works like most other extensions, but it contains a very large amount of text.
     // The parseVisibleObserver limits the parsing to the content you currently read (e.g. visible on the screen) "parseVisibleObserver": true,
     "addedObserver": {